Seoul to Gyeongju: Travel Guide and Things to Do

 Gyeongju South Korea

-At night, the city center—with its traditional architecture—would light up and transform into an enchanted village.
-Gyeongju has a rich history, having been the capital of the ancient Silla kingdom for over a thousand years.
+Gyeongju has a rich history.
+It was the capital of the ancient Silla kingdom for over a thousand years.
 Walking along the main street, we wandered down cobblestone alleys in search of a traditional restaurant.

-Hiking in Gyeongju National Park
+Active Things to Do in Gyeongju – Hiking in Gyeongju National Park

 Gyeongju South Korea

 The next day, we embarked on our expedition to the mountains of Gyeongju National Park.
 Reaching one of the park’s entrances by bus from our hostel was very easy.
-After briefly explaining and receiving a map from the friendly volunteers at the information booth, we began our hike along the park’s steep and long trails.

 Our first stop was to catch our breath near “The Seated Rock-Carved Buddha in the Samneung Valley” and enjoy a complimentary cup of hot coffee offered to hikers.